 [ Read More... ]A collection of Irregular Warfare content authored by the Center’s Academic Chairs and subject matter experts.

-[ Read More... ]In-depth, long-form peer reviewed reports on Irregular Warfare topics.
+[ Read More... ]In-depth, long-form peer reviewed studies on Irregular Warfare topics.

 [ Read More... ]This report is the first in a series of volumes in which the Irregular Warfare Center (IWC) explores the commonalities and differences of the conceptualization of irregular warfare across U.S....